-Weir served as an event reporter for NBC’s pre-game coverage of Super Bowl XLIX, the most-watched show in U.S. TV history with an average of 114.4 million viewers, and served as a fashion expert for NBC Sports Group’s coverage of the 2014 Kentucky Derby.
-He previously worked for Access Hollywood on its coverage of the 2014 Academy Awards.
+At the Kentucky Derby for the past three years, Weir has served as a fashion and lifestyle correspondent for NBC Sports Group.
+In addition, he was an event reporter for NBC’s pre-game coverage of Super Bowl XLIX, the most-watched show in U.S. TV history with an average of 114.4 million viewers, and worked for Access Hollywood on its coverage of the 2014 Academy Awards.

 During his distinguished 16-year career, Weir placed sixth at the Vancouver Winter Olympics in 2010 and fifth at the 2006 Torino Winter Olympics.